sguron/ruleengine/README.md

 **2) What's the runtime performance?
 What is the complexity?
 Where are the bottlenecks?**

 At the moment the code is processing input data linearly and for every signal there may be one or more rules that would have to be applied to it.
-So at a minimum, the code has a worst case time complexity of n * m where m is the number of rules.
-However, considering the current implementation of validators it is expected that it would add a bit more time complexity to the worst case scenario.
+Rules are stored in a hashtable with signal name as the key.
+So for every incoming datapoint only those rules are fetched and iterated through that apply to this signal specifically.
+Runtime performance is between O(n) to O(n * k) where k is the maximum number of rules defined for a specific signal.
+K is *not* the same as number of all rules defined.

 The primary bottleneck I see is the linear processing of data stream and the overhead introduced by python's interpreter.